This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Make sure the urine bag is hanging below the level of your waist.

 - Urine leaks from or around the catheter, tubing, or drainage bag.
 Check if the closed drainage system has accidently come open or apart.
 Clean the catheter and tubing ends with a new alcohol pad and reconnect them.

 - Wash your hands before and after you touch your catheter, tubing, or drainage bag.
 Use soap and water.
 Wear clean medical gloves when you care for your catheter or disconnect the drainage bag.
 Wash your hands before you prepare or eat food.

 - Drink liquids as directed.
-Ask your PHP how much liquid to drink each day and which liquids are best for you.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 Liquids will help flush your kidneys and bladder to prevent infection.

 Write down your questions so you remember to ask them during your visits.